Hangar 13

-Hangar 13 is an American video game developer based in Novato, California, in the area of the former Hamilton Air Force Base.
-Established with Haden Blackman in December 2014 as a division of 2K (a publishing label of Take-Two Interactive), the company's debut game, Mafia III, was released in October 2016.
-In 2017, the studio absorbed 2K Czech, giving it satellite studios in Brno and Prague, followed by a fourth studio in Brighton in 2018.
+Hangar 13 is a video game developer with offices in England and the Czech Republic.
+2K established the studio in Novato, California, in December 2014 with Haden Blackman at the helm.
+It developed its debut game, Mafia III, in collaboration with the series's creator, 2K Czech, which it absorbed in 2017.
+The Brighton location was opened in 2018.
 Hangar 13 has since developed Mafia: Definitive Edition, TopSpin 2K25, and Mafia: The Old Country.

 History

 Hangar 13 was formed around September 2013, when 2K Games announced that Rod Fergusson would be running a new San Francisco studio.
 However, Fergusson left the position by January 2014, which he claimed was due to "creative differences" with management.

 On December 4, 2014, 2K announced that it had set up a new game studio, Hangar 13, led by Haden Blackman, formerly creative director for LucasArts.
 Blackman told GamesBeat that the studio would work on a game for PlayStation 4, Windows, and Xbox One.
 Mafia III, the studio's debut title, was announced in August 2015.
 2K Czech, the developer of previous entries in the Mafia series, had a supporting role in the game's development.
 Mafia III was released on October 7, 2016, for PlayStation 4, Windows, and Xbox One.
 In 2017, 2K Czech was merged into Hangar 13.

 In February 2018, 2K announced that Hangar 13 had been hit with sizable layoffs, without disclosing exact numbers.
 At the time, Hangar 13 was brainstorming ideas for its next game—one idea included a "fight to music" system through which the player's movement would create songs, similar to Harmonix's cancelled game Chroma.
 In May 2018, Hangar 13 opened an additional studio in Brighton, UK, headed by Nick Baynes.
 In July 2018, the studio announced that it was working on a new intellectual property.

 In March 2019, it was announced that the studio had collaborated with Gearbox Software to develop a free update for Borderlands: The Handsome Collection, which added 4K graphics to the remastered versions of Borderlands 2 and Borderlands: The Pre-Sequel.